-Fig. 5 shows the accuracy of the GTL predictor when accessed with full global history, only with affectors correlations, only with affectees, and with the combination of affectors and affectees.
+Fig. 6 shows the accuracy of the GTL predictor when accessed with full global history, only with affectors correlations, only with affectees, and with the combination of affectors and affectees.
 The data show that the combination of affectors and affectees provides the best performance.
 It is always the same or better than GTL and almost always better than each correlation separately.
-The exception is vpr00 where the combination does slightly worse than using only affectors.
+The exception are gzip00 and vpr00 where the combination does slightly worse than using only affectees and affectors respectively.
 This can happen when the one type of correlation is sufficient to capture the program behavior and the use of additional information is detrimental.
-The improvement provided by combining affectors and affectees is substantial for several benchmarks and in particular for crafty, gcc, go, ijpeg, twolf, and vpr it ranges from 15% to 30%.
+The improvement provided by combining affectors and affectees is substantial for several benchmarks.
+In particular, for crafty00, gcc95, go95, ijpeg95, twolf00, and vpr00 it ranges from 15% to 30%.
+The data clearly support the claim by [6] that direction-correlation is one of the basic types of correlations in programs that predictors need to capture.
 For the remaining paper we present results for experiments that combine affectors and affectees since they provide the best overall accuracy.